flutter/website/src/content/get-started/codelab-web.md

 Connect to running app.<br>
-Under **Connect to a running site**, paste the ws location that you copied in step 2, and click Connect.
+Under **Connect to a running site**, paste the web socket (ws) location that you copied in step 2, and click **Connect**.
 You should now see Dart DevTools running successfully in your Chrome browser:

 ![Screenshot of DevTools running screen](/assets/images/docs/get-started/devtools-running.png){:width="100%"}